RealNicolasBourbaki/L2R2/README.md

 # L2R2 + RoBERTa & DeBERTa

-This repository includes the updated code based on [the original L2R2 project](https://github.com/zycdev/L2R2), and is part of [the project CL-Teamlab SS21](https://github.com/esradonmez/CL-teamlab) by Esra Dönmez and Nianheng Wu.
+This repository is part of [the project CL-Teamlab SS21](https://github.com/esradonmez/CL-teamlab) by Esra Dönmez and Nianheng Wu.
 It contains the Learn2Rank part of implementation.
 We adapted the code, so it can run with [DeBERTa](https://arxiv.org/pdf/2006.03654.pdf) (in addition to its original ability of running RoBERTa).

-The motivation of using learn2rank framework is in the README part of [the main page of this project](https://github.com/esradonmez/CL-teamlab), and in details in our [final report](https://www.overleaf.com/project/60db2af158962902b55e3ddd).
+The motivation of using learn2rank framework is in the README part of [the main page of this project](https://github.com/RealNicolasBourbaki/Learn-to-rank-for-Abductive-Reasoning).

 ## Usage